jp/ambari/README.md

-ambari Cookbook
+Ambari Cookbook
 ===============

-This cookbook installs Ambari-server and Ambari-agent in order to provision a cluster with the HDP distribution using the Blueprint API.
+Installs ambari-server and ambari-agent in order to provision a cluster with the Hortonworks Data Platform.
+This cookbook also supports provisioning supported services through the Ambari API via Ambari Blueprints.
+For more on blueprints, please refer to the Apache project's documentation [here](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints).

+Supports Ambari 1.7 and 2.0.

 Requirements
 ------------
-Supporting (or trying to support) the versions Ambari is supporting.
+Supports all OS distributions and versions supported by Ambari.

 - RHEL, CentOS, and Oracle Linux 5
 - RHEL, CentOS, and Oracle Linux 6